Proximal Quasi-Newton Methods for Multiobjective Optimization Problems

 \begin{flushleft} {\zihao{4}\textbf{\Large1\quad Introduction}} \end{flushleft}

-Scalarization approach is one of the most effective methods to solve the multi-objective optimization problem, which transforms the multiobjective optimization problem into a single objective mathematical programming problem (see \cite{ref1,ref2,ref3}).
-In recent years, the descent methods for multiobjective optimization problems has attracted wide attention in the optimization field \cite{ref4}.
-Fliege and Svaiter \cite{ref5} proposed the steepest descent method for computing a point satisfying first-order nessesary condition for unconstrained multiobjective optimization problems.
-Bello Cruz, Lucambio P¨¦rez and Melo \cite{ref6} proposed the projection gradient method for quasiconvex multiobjective optimization problems and showed that the sequence generated by the algorithm converges to a stationary point.
-Iusem and Svaiter \cite{ref7} proposed a proximal point method for optimization problems of non-differentiable objective functions.
-Da Cruz Neto, Da Silva, Ferreira, et al. \cite{ref8} proposed a subgradient method for quasiconvex multiobjective optimization problems and establshed the convergence to Pareto optimal points of the sequences produced by the method.
-Fliege, Grana Drummond and Svaiter \cite{ref9} introduced the Newton's method for unconstrained multiobjective optimization problems and showed that the method is locally superlinear convergent to optimal points.
-Povalej \cite{ref10} introduced a quasi-Newton method for unconstrained multiobjective optimization problems and showed that the convergence of this method is superlinear.
+Scalarization approach is one of the most effective methods to solve the multi-objective optimization problem, which transforms the multiobjective optimization problem into a single objective optimization problem (see \cite{G1,GS,Z}).
+In recent years, the descent method for multiobjective optimization problems has attracted wide attention in the optimization field \cite{FG}.
+Fliege and Svaiter \cite{FS} proposed the steepest descent method for computing a point satisfying the first-order necessary condition of an unconstrained multiobjective optimization problem.
+Bello Cruz, Lucambio Pérez and Melo \cite{BLM} proposed the projection gradient method for quasiconvex multiobjective optimization problems and showed that the sequence generated by the algorithm converges to a stationary point.
+Bonnel, Iusem and Svaiter \cite{BIS} proposed some proximal point method for vector optimization problems.
+Da Cruz Neto, Da Silva, Ferreira, et al. \cite{DDFL} proposed a subgradient method for quasiconvex multiobjective optimization problems and established the convergence to Pareto optimal points of the sequences produced by the method.
+Fliege, Grana Drummond and Svaiter \cite{FGS} introduced the Newton's method for unconstrained multiobjective optimization problems and showed that the method is locally superlinear convergent to optimal points.
+Povalej \cite{P} introduced a quasi-Newton method for unconstrained multiobjective optimization problems and showed that the convergence of this method is superlinear.

-Tanabe, Fukuda and Yamashita \cite{ref11} introduced a proximal gradient method with and without line searches for the a special class of nonsmooth multiobjective optimization problem where each objective function is the sum of a continuously differentiable convex function and a proper convex but not necessarily differentiable function.
-And they showed that each accumulation point of these sequence generated by these algorithms, if exists, is Pareto stationary.
-They also pointed out in \cite{ref11} that an interesting topic for futurere search is to propose a proximal Newton-type algorithm for the above multiobjective optimization problems.
+Tanabe, Fukuda and Yamashita \cite{TFY} introduced some proximal gradient methods with line searches and without line searches for a unconstrained multiobjective optimization problem, where each objective function is the sum of a continuously differentiable convex function and a proper convex but not necessarily differentiable function.
+And they also showed that each accumulation point of these sequence generated by these algorithms, if exists, is Pareto stationary.
+They also pointed out in \cite{TFY} that an interesting topic for future research is to propose some new proximal Newton-type algorithms for the multiobjective optimization problems.

-In this paper, the following unconstrained nonsmooth multiobjective optimization problems are studied:
+In this paper, we consider the following unconstrained multiobjective optimization problems (in short, UMOP):